Dawid00/iamhungry/README.md

 I used:
 * Spring Boot to create application
 * OkHttpClient to communicate with API
-* Gson to map JSON objects to Java objects
+* Gson to serialize JSON to Java objects
 ## API Reference

 #### Get random recipe